1965 NFL season: Major rule changes

-Conference races
+Division races

-Each team played each of the six other teams in its conference twice.
-In addition, each team played two of the seven teams from the other conference to complete the 14 game schedule.
-Thus each week's schedule included 6 intra-conference games (3 from each conference) and one inter-conference game.
-In 1965 the Western Conference dominated the Eastern winning 13 out of the 14 interconference games.
-The lone win for the Eastern Conference was a 39–31 victory by Dallas over San Francisco in week eight.
+Each team played each of the six other teams in its division twice.
+In addition, each team played two of the seven teams from the other division to complete the 14-game schedule.
+Thus, each week's schedule included 6 intra-divisional games (3 from each division) and one inter-divisional game.
+In 1965 the Western Division dominated the Eastern Division winning 13 out of the 14 interdivisional games.
+The lone win for the Eastern Division was a 39–31 victory by Dallas over San Francisco in week eight.

-As in 1964, the Eastern Conference race started out as a battle between the Cardinals and the Browns.
+As in 1964, the Eastern Division race started out as a battle between the Cardinals and the Browns.
 By Week Five (October 17), both had 4–1–0 records, but the Cards won only one more game after that, finishing 5–9.
-The Browns won all seven of their remaining divisional games during the same stretch, losing only their two inter-conference games against Western opponents.
+The Browns won all seven of their remaining divisional games during the same stretch, losing only their two inter-divisional games against Western opponents.
 The Browns had clinched the conference title by November 28.

-In the Western race, Green Bay won its first six games before a 31–10 loss at Chicago on Halloween put it in a tie with the Baltimore Colts.
+In the Western Division race, Green Bay won its first six games before a 31–10 loss at Chicago on Halloween put it in a tie with the Baltimore Colts.
 In Week Eight (November 7), the Packers lost again, 12–7 to Detroit, while the Colts beat Chicago 26–21.
 Both teams won their next two games, but in Week Eleven, the Packers lost 21–10 to the Rams, and the Colts averted a loss by tying the Lions, 24–24.
 In Week Twelve, Green Bay closed the gap with a 24–19 win over the Vikings, while the Colts fell to Chicago, losing the game (13–0) and their star quarterback, Johnny Unitas, to a knee injury.

 With backup Gary Cuozzo passing for the Colts, they met the Packers again, in Baltimore, on December 12, and Paul Hornung scored five touchdowns as Green Bay won, 42–27, to take a half-game division lead, 10–3 to 9–3–1.
-Along with the conference lead, the Colts lost another quarterback when Cuozzo was injured.
-In the final weekend, the Colts were in Los Angeles for a Saturday game that they had to win, but were losing 17–10.
+Along with the division lead, the Colts lost another quarterback when Cuozzo was injured.
+In the final weekend, the Colts were in Los Angeles for a Saturday game that they had to win but were losing 17–10.
 A tying touchdown by fourth-string quarterback Ed Brown helped the Colts knot the game 17–17, but a tie wasn't enough.
 It took Lou Michaels' field goal to get a 20–17 win and a 10–3–1 record.
 A Green Bay win the next day in San Francisco would have ended the race, and the Packers leading and were slightly more than a minute away from the title game, but the 49ers tied the game, 24–24, with 1:07 to play.
 Both Green Bay and Baltimore had 10–3–1 records, forcing a playoff for the day after Christmas.